Botmasher/kinship-explorer-app/README.md

 Unlike some of my other leadup projects with their minimal interfaces, this one called for a visual approach where info is geometrically positioned and selectable on screen.
 I decided to start developing an app using C# and Unity.
 You can find the source files for that game/visualization [inside its own repo](https://github.com/Botmasher/kinship-term-explorer).
 I created a build of that app (located in `./public/unity/`) and embedded the build in this React frontend for the UI.

 This app wraps the Unity game build in a React frontend.
-It the main page, the Unity player and components for selecting kinship systems and example languages.
+The main page includes the Unity player and components for selecting kinship systems and example languages.
 The Unity build is compiled and saved under `/app/public/unity` and loaded at the head of the public `index.html`.
 React accesses the game session and messages its C# functions through `window.gameInstance` to pass data indicating the current language.

 The `public/` directory contains the app public index.
 The React App component is inserted into this page.
 The script on this page also instantiates a Unity game instance attached to the window.
 The React app messages this app to interact with the Unity build and send it a chosen language.

 The main React work is found within the `src/` directory.
 The index file simply renders the main App component.
-The css does quite a bit of styling and animation work for this small app.
+The CSS does quite a bit of styling and animation work for this small app.
 The `components/` folder breaks pieces of the UI into a stateful parent `App` component and stateless functional children.

 The static `store/` holds a representation of the mapping between kinship systems and languages within each system, along with a text description of each system.
-This mapping is used to find a language to interact with the Unity build by messaging it with the selected language updated in App state.
+This mapping is compared against the system passed through the route, which is then used to find a language to interact with the Unity build by messaging it with the selected language.

 ## Academic basis